-One goal of the Oncology Medical Home practice is to keep oncology patients out of the Emergency Department and in-patient hospital setting whenever possible and clinically appropriate.
+One goal of the Oncology Medical Home practice is to minimize unnecessary visits by the oncology patient to the Emergency Department and in-patient hospital setting whenever possible and clinically appropriate.
 This goal is twofold: first to provide care to patients in the office or most appropriate care setting; and second to maximize cost savings for the overall health system and patient.
-EDs and hospitals are generally high-cost sites of care and the literature suggests that a large proportion of oncology patients who present to the ED for any reason are hospitalized simply because of their oncology diagnosis.
+EDs and hospitals are generally high-cost sites of care and the literature suggests that a large proportion of oncology patients who present to the ED for any reason are hospitalized simply because of their oncology diagnosis.24